Updated: May 11

 Functional lab tests that include checking for candidasis (among other things) include a Comprehensive Stool Analysis (costs around $400-700 NZ) or an Organic Acids Urine Test (aka OAT - costs around $327).
 If you are interested, you would need to discuss having one of these with your holistic health practitioner.

 How do we address a Candida overgrowth?

 Removing added sugars from your diet is always the first step.
-In fact avoiding high carbohydrate foods and processed foods is really needed.
-This includes breads, pastas, biscuits, cakes, pizza and the like.
+In fact, avoiding high carbohydrate foods and processed foods is really needed.
+This includes bread, pasta, biscuits, cakes, pizza, and the like.
 Many also find they are sensitive to other foods such as dairy and gluten, usually due to the damage to the gut lining.
 Removing these foods often help with the gut healing process.
 Anti-fungal and anti-inflammatory foods are also recommended such as garlic, ginger, turmeric, and olive oil.